RajDkJangam/cevoaustralia.github.io/content/post/2018-01-19-risk-of-too-much-automation.markdown

 ---
 draft: true
 title: "Is there such a thing as too much automation?"
-date: 2018-01-19T09:00:14+11:00
+date: 2018-01-22
-description:
+description: "Thinking of automation as a competitive cognitive artifact, and on ways to minimise the associated risks"
 categories:
     - automation
 tags:
     - automation
 author: Tom Partington
-excerpt:
+excerpt: "Automation is fantastic for many reasons - it saves time, reduces errors, and enables people to perform extremely complex tasks with little to no understanding of what is being done directly.
+But by automating everything are we setting ourselves up for disaster?
+What happens when something goes wrong and the people who built the automation have all left?"
 ---
-A recent post holiday discussion at Cevo HQ came onto the topic of satellite navigation and how lost we would be without it, how in the good old days of street directories you were generally only lost the first time you travelled to a new location.
+A recent discussion at Cevo HQ came onto the topic of satellite navigation and how lost we would be without it, how in the good old days of street directories you were generally only lost the first time you travelled to a new location.
 This led on to a discussion of the work of [David Krakauer](https://www.santafe.edu/people/profile/david-krakauer) and the concepts of complementary and competitive [cognitive artifacts](http://nautil.us/blog/will-ai-harm-us-better-to-ask-how-well-reckon-with-our-hybrid-nature).

 A complementary cognitive artifact is something which you learn from.
 A map is a great example, when you study one it improves your mental model of an area and this understanding mostly remains even when the technology itself is taken away.
 Similarly, people who become experts at using an abacus can use a mental model of one to perform extraordinary calculations without the physical device.
 In this way these technologies compliment our own mental abilities.